-Craft tents are often one of the bigger investments you might have to make for your business.
-They range in price anywhere from about $100 to $1000 and up.
+Craft tents range in price anywhere from about $100 to $1000 and up.
 Understandably, if you're just getting started, you are probably trying to keep expenses low, and you may wonder if a portable canopy is worth the investment.

 Here's how to decide when it's time to invest in a tent and what to do if you know it's time to buy one.

-If you're reading this page, I'm assuming you plan to sell at art shows.
-If your business plan does not involve selling at shows, you won't need a tent!
+I assume, if you're reading this page, you plan to sell your crafts at shows.
+If your business plan does not involve selling at shows (maybe your focus is selling craft online), you won't need a tent!

-When you start applying to outdoor art shows, inevitably, you'll ask yourself whether it's worth investing in a good quality outdoor canopy.
-It is wise to be careful about business expenses, but when it comes to buying tents, this, in my opinion, is not the place to drastically cut corners.
+When you start applying to outdoor shows, inevitably, you'll ask yourself whether it's worth investing in a good quality outdoor canopy.
+It is wise to be careful about business expenses, but when it comes to buying tents, your craft tent, in my opinion, is not the place to drastically cut corners.

 You may be considering waiting until you are making more money, or until you are accepted into some of the better shows, which are perfectly reasonable thoughts.
 I went through the same thought process before I bought my own canopy.